Pila, Laguna: Old Ancestral Houses

 It is a common misconception that the old ancestral houses are Hispanic in design.
-According to the town's curator and tourism officer however, these houses were built during the early American period.
-A number of them are still in pristine condition, preserved by the descendants of the original owners of the house while some are converted into shops and cafés.
-A majority of the houses within the site are derelict but the town officials are taking action to restore these architectural treasures.
+According to the town's curator and tourism officer, however, these houses were built during the early American period.
+A number of them are still in pristine condition, preserved by the descendants of the houses' original owners, while some have been converted into shops and cafés.
+A majority of the houses within the site are derelict, but the town officials are taking action to restore these architectural treasures.

-Some of the old ancestral houses: